elastic/terraform-provider-elasticstack/docs/data-sources/elasticsearch_snapshot_repository.md

 - `key_data` (String, Sensitive) PEM encoded private key for client auth
 - `key_file` (String) Path to a file containing the PEM encoded private key for client auth
 - `password` (String, Sensitive) Password to use for API authentication to Elasticsearch.
-- `username` (String) Username to use for API authentication to Elasticsearch.
+- `username` (String) Elasticsearch connection configuration block.
+This property will be removed in a future provider version.
+Configure the Elasticsearch connection via the provider configuration instead.

 <a id="nestedatt--azure"></a>